MaratGilyazov/def_ironsource/README.md

 #### ironsource.init(string app_key, bool gdpr_consent)
-Initializes IronSource, call this before any other calls to IS. app_key - is your APP_KEY from the IS dashboard gdpr_consent - boolean flag to forward your user's consent regarding sensitive data; send true for "OptIn", if permission are granted
+Initializes IronSource, call this before any other calls to IS. app_key - is your APP_KEY from the IS dashboard gdpr_consent [optional parameter] - boolean flag to forward your user's consent regarding sensitive data; send true for "OptIn", if permission are granted; it's an optional parameter, you can call "set_consent()" method instead
+#### ironsource.set_consent(bool consent)
+Set your user's consent regarding sensitive data.
+Call this before "init()" method, or send consent with "init(key, consent)" call consent - boolean flag to forward your user's consent regarding sensitive data; send true for "OptIn", if permission are granted
 #### ironsource.set_callback(function ironsource_callback)
 ironsource_callback(self, message_type, message) - callback for all types of IS delegate methods, see the example with all events listed. "message" table is always empty in this implementation
 #### ironsource.validate_integration()